-"A high protein diet is the best way to maintain a low urinary pH naturally.
-Cats eating canned diets have fewer problems with FLUTD than those eating primarily dry kibble diets."
+"A high protein diet is a good way to help maintain normal urine pH.
+Cats eating canned diets may have less trouble with FLUTD than those eating primarily dry kibble diets."

 Cats drink little water naturally, in the wild the moisture they consume comes from the moisture content of their prey.
-A cat eating dry kibble would need to consume approximately 8 oz. of water per day to prevent dehydration.
+A cat eating dry kibble would need to consume approximately 8 oz. of water per day to help maintain normal body fluid levels.